2011–12 Detroit Pistons season

 The 2011–12 Detroit Pistons season was the 71st season of the franchise, the 64th in the National Basketball Association (NBA), and the 55th in the Detroit area.
 In their first season under head coach Lawrence Frank the team finished with a 25–41 record and in 10th place in the Eastern Conference.
 In February, center Ben Wallace announced his retirement after 16 seasons, 9 of them spent with the Pistons.

+This was also the Pistons' first season since 2001-02 without Richard Hamilton on the roster as he signed with the Chicago Bulls on December 14, 2011.